riteshkrkarn/DevSol/README.md

 ## Disclaimer

-⚠️ **This application is built for learning purposes as part of a development assignment.**
+⚠️ **This application was built for learning purposes during my Solana development journey.**

 - Always verify transactions on mainnet
 - Never share your seed phrase or private keys